lac-dcc/honey-potion/artifact/rq3/README.md

 ## Running eBPF programs within Docker

-To run the eBPF programs within Docker, then you should invoke Docker with sudo privileges, as follows:
+To run the eBPF programs within Docker, you should invoke Docker with sudo privileges, as follows:

 ```
 docker run --rm -ti \